celevitz/topChef/README.md

             geom_col(position="stack",color="white") +
             geom_text(size = 1, position = position_stack(vjust=.5),angle=15
                       ,color=case_when(wonepivizdata$placement == "1st"~ "white"
+                                       ,wonepivizdata$placement == "2nd" ~ "white"
-                                       ,wonepivizdata$placement != "1st" ~ "black"
+                                       ,TRUE ~ "black"
                                        ,is.na(wonepivizdata$placement) ~ "black")) +
-            labs(title="A Chef has won an episode in all but Seasons 1, 13, and 16" ,subtitle="Winning an episode means that one chef won both the Quickfire and Elimination Challenges.\n32 individual chefs have achieved this, including seven winners.\n
+            labs(title="A Chef has won an episode in all but Seasons 1 and 16" ,subtitle="Winning an episode means that one chef won both the Quickfire and Elimination Challenges.\nThis has happened 35 times.
+Eight Top Chefs won an episode in their season.\n
            Brooke is the only one to do it in two different seasons.
 In all but three seasons, only one or two chefs won an episode.
 In seasons four and seven, three chefs won an episode.
 In season 11, six chefs won an episode.
-Stefan is the only chef to have ever won three episodes in one season.
-Five chefs have won two episodes in one
-           season: Angelo S., Ed C., Tiffany D., Brooke W., and Gregory G."
+Stefan and Gregory G. are the only chefs to have ever won three episodes in one season.
+Four chefs have won two episodes in one season: Angelo S., Ed C., Tiffany D., and Brooke W.
+           * Travis and Carlos won the team quickfire and the paired elimination challenge."
                  ,caption= "Data: github.com/celevitz/topChef /// Twitter@carlylevitz") +
             ylab("\n# of times a chef won an episode this season\n") + xlab("Season") +